jrxpress/simple-photo-gallery/readme.txt

 None

 == Changelog ==
+= 1.4 =
+- Added gallery home page sorting capability.
+This setting will allow the administrator to set the order in which galleries are displayed on the gallery home page.
+- Fixed shortcode logic to now display page and shortcode content properly.

 = 1.3 =
 - Added a new feature which will allow the display of gallery images via a responsive slider.
 You can create a photo gallery slider easily now.
 - Fixed a bug where galleries using template 2 did not display the photo-details page correctly.